 This is yet another retro southern candy that I’d never tried – until now!
 The centers hold a cream filling that is packed with bourbon flavor and they’re sandwiched between two pecan halves.
 Chocolate-dipped and drizzled, they are ready for the holidays and a place on your favorite silver candy tray.

-I’ve always heard these referred to as Kentucky Colonels, but some people call them bourbon balls.
+I’ve always heard these referred to as Kentucky Colonels, but some others know them by ‘bourbon balls’ – what?
 In my neck of the woods (TN), a bourbon ball is a completely different confection of packed cookie crumbs mixed with chocolate, honey, and bourbon (see my 5 Minute Bourbon Ball recipe here).
 It just goes to show you how diverse southern food culture can be – it’s so wonderful to explore!

 The ingredients list is short, so use the best of each you can find.
 However, any Kentucky bourbon will be wonderful in this recipe.
 I used a bottle of Four Roses single barrel left over from a wedding cake I made in October.
 But less costly brands such as Wild Turkey 101 will taste just fine, too.